RemiKalbe/resulty/README.md

 print(err_result.unwrap_or_else(lambda x: len(x)))  # Output: 17 (length of the error message)
 ```

-Great!
-Let's move on to the "Transforming and Mapping `Result` Values" section and provide detailed explanations for each method.

 ## Transforming and Mapping `Result` Values

 `resulty` provides several methods to transform and map the value contained in a `Result` instance.
 These methods allow you to apply functions to the contained value or error, or provide default values in case of an `Err` variant.